zhandrew4/cs4641-team7-pages/final.md

 <h2 id = "problem_final"> Problem Definition </h2>

 Given the various audio features and characteristics of a song, we aim to predict the overall mood of the song.
 Additionally, we wish to group songs of similar moods together to see how different combinations of audio/musical features result in different conveyed emotions.
+We also want to find the musical features that contribute to creating the emotions a song conveys.
 This would allow people to easily find music that suits their current situation/feelings, resulting in better overall enjoyment.

 <h2 id = "data_final"> Data Collection </h2>